fywk/rfid-volumio/README.md

 > You can use spreadsheet software like Google Sheets to maintain all your records and export them as CSV file.

-6. Run `main.py` to test if everything is working properly.
+- Run `main.py` to test if everything is working properly.
 You should hear music start playing when you scan a tag with a matching ID in `playback.csv`.

 ```bash
 python3 main.py
 ```

-7. Copy the `rfid.service` file to `/etc/systemd/system/rfid.service` to have this program start running automatically at boot time and continuously in the background.
+- Copy the `rfid.service` file to `/etc/systemd/system/rfid.service` to have this program start running automatically at boot time and continuously in the background.

-> Outputs from the program can be viewed by running `journalctl -f -u rfid.service`, once the program is started automatically at boot time.
+> Outputs from the program can be viewed by running `journalctl -f -u rfid.service` once the program is started automatically at boot time.

 ## Example Playback URIs